Article

 You can set your availability by going to Find Work >> Profile >> Hours per week

 Responding quickly to job invites and potential client messages shows your activity on the platform.
 When organizing proposals, responsive freelancers may be put ahead of others who take longer to reply.
-A freelancing best practice is to try to respond to job invites and messages within 24 hours—replying in just 1 to 2 hours is best but may not always be possible with different time zones and work hours.
+A freelancing best practice is to try to respond to job invites and messages within 24 hours—replying in just 1 to 2 hours is best, but may not always be possible with different time zones and work hours.

-Proven tips to boost your proposal views
+Proven tips to increase your proposal views

-Now that you know what not to do, you can start exploring some best practices and tips for making sure clients see your proposals.
+Now that you know what not to do, you can start exploring best practices and tips for making sure clients see your proposals.
 Getting clients on Upwork starts with perfecting your profile and building your reputation.

 Optimize your profile